Unit 4: Systems of Particles and Linear Momentum

 - Common mistakes:

-- Forgetting to divide by total mass M (treating COM as a simple average rather than weighted average).
+- Forgetting to divide by total mass (treating COM as a simple average rather than weighted average).

 - Mixing up geometric center with COM when masses are unequal or density is nonuniform.